mnvaidya/PriorityList-CLI-Program/README.md

 ## PriorityList CLI Program

 ## Specification

-1. The app can be run in the console with `./task`.
+1. Run the app in the console with `./task`.

-2. The app should read from and write to a task.txt text file.
-Each task occupies a single line in this file.
-Each line in the file should be in this format :
+2. Enter the task.
+Each task occupies a single line.
+These tasks are saved in a file.
+The format of the saved task :

    ```
    p task
    ```

-   where `p` is the priority ( priority will be a number) and `task` is the task description.
+   where `p` is the priority (positive number) and `task` is the description of the task.

    > Priority denotes how important a task is, if it is a high priority task, it should be completed earlier.
 Priority is denoted using an integer, the lower the number, the higher the priority.

-   Here is an example file that has 2 items.
+   Example of a file that has 2 items.

    ```
    1 Buy milk
    2 Complete the project
    ```

-3. Completed task are writted to a Completed.txt file.
+3. Completed task are written to a Completed.txt file.
 Each task occupies a single line in this file.
 Each line in the file should be in this format :

    ```
    task